Pakistan has learned to react with 'iron fists' after deadly political violence, official says - ExBulletin

 When asked why the military hadn’t done more to stop the attacks as they happened, Tarar said no one in the military thought people would violate military installations because the military protect the homeland.

-The same goes, he said, for attacks on public monuments to national heroes, saying such a thing is “unheard of in our history”.
+The same goes, he said, for attacks on public monuments to national heroes, saying such a thing is unprecedented in our history.

 Amnesty International has opposed the Pakistani military’s plans, saying trying civilians in military courts is a violation of international law.